 Operating expenses for the fiscal year decreased \$18.7 million or 4.4% from the prior year.
 The decrease was primarily the net effect of a reduction in interest on notes and bonds payable of \$18.9 million or 9.6%, due to a decrease in overall debt and a lower average interest rate on the notes and bonds outstanding offset by an increase in other operating expenses of \$3.8 million or 3.9%, due primarily to the cost of down-payment assistance grants awarded under the REACH Program.

-Nonoperating revenues, net, decreased \$7.9 million from the prior year, due to unrealized losses on investment derivatives.
+Nonoperating revenues, net, decreased \$7.9 million from the prior year, due to lower unrealized gains on investments and higher unrealized losses on investment derivatives.